szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Silver Dragons are included as "cold-using creatures"
 - The extra damage will be fire damage, not slashing

+**Component 1701:** Make Ilbratha give the wielder a chance to activate Blur when attacked and make Mirror Image last for longer

+This slightly improves the largely unremarkable +1 short sword:

+- 7% chance when hit to be affected by Blur
+- Mirror Image lasts a full turn (cast at character level)

 </details>

 ---